MariaBayan-Dev/Landing-Page/README.md

 - Manipulating the DOM
 - Creating functions for various actions, such as selecting a question

-## 💡 Future improvements
+🔮 Future Improvements

--Recreate it in React
+- Recreate it in React
 - Responsive Design
 - Add different features
 - Add dark mode